 Trauma occurs when we feel overwhelmed by a single or repeating experience.
 Overwhelm occurs when too much happens too fast.
 Because they are too much to deal with at the time, incomplete trauma responses are held in the body waiting, sometimes for decades, to be supported, understood and integrated.

-You can learn to feel comfortable and at ease within, even if you have never felt this before.
-There is a natural process that our bodies are able to go through in order to integrate trauma responses that are held in the body and develop or return our nervous system to its normal, healthy state of communication.
+There is a natural process that our bodies are able to go through in order to integrate trauma responses that are held in the body and return our nervous system to its healthy state.

-No matter what your life story has been, you can engage this natural ability within yourself.
 Signs of a healthy nervous system include: the ability to feel both relaxed and alert, emotional stability, the abiltiy to heal from or better manage chronic pain and chronic health conditions and the ability to react appropriately to unexpected events in our daily lives.

 Call Stephanie for a free consultation: 209-614-7532